chayes270/Programming-Projects/Processing-Projects/README.txt

-These are projects I worked on using the Processing language, using a form of Java.
-These projects have been created jointly with Annaris
-Rodriguez and Abdullah Hossain.
+These are projects I worked on in the Java-based language, Processing.
+In these projects, I learned the fundamentals of computer graphics and data visualization which includes graph generation, image manipulation, scene hierarchy, simulation, and interactivity.
+These projects have been created jointly with Annaris Rodriguez and Abdullah Hossain.